-The interview that Lance Armstrong gave to Oprah Winfrey was a masterful slice of a never-ending sports-fabulism spectacle, and while it made for good at times, it was also nearly infuriating to watch.
+The interview that Lance Armstrong gave to Oprah Winfrey was a masterful slice of a never-ending sports-fabulism spectacle, and while it made for good entertainment at times, it was also nearly infuriating to watch.
 Armstong didn't say very much about how he got his drugs or who else took them on his teams.
 And after years of denial, even his admission didn't come across as terribly authentic.
 Never mind that he was neither contrite nor emotional; when he denied claims by a teammate that he pressured others on the team to use steroids, it was, forgive us, hard to believe.

 His explanation was also suspect—that taking steroids amounted to a competitive decision, simply a matter of doing what his competitors were doing.
 That may sound like one argument for the decriminalization of steroid use in sports, but it's not going to convince anyone in the International Cycling Union.
 And for his admissions, Armstrong is not going to win much sympathy, especially not from the people he once inspired.